PavelPZ/riverpod_navigator/README.md

 ### Define classes for the typed-segment

-Create *asyncHolder* to save the result of the asynchronous action.
-The screen then uses this result.
+Create a *asyncHolder* property that stores the result of the asynchronous action.
+The screen will then use this result.

 ```dart
 class HomeSegment extends TypedSegment {